 Since the filtration is finite, there exists $N$ such that

 Hence for $m$ sufficiently large one has $i + mk > N$, and therefore

 It follows that

 so $\rho(x)$ is nilpotent on every filtered representation.
 If $k=1$ this is permitted, since elements of $\ell_1$ form the boundary layer and their filtration raising behaviour is compatible with finite termination.
-If $k\ge 2$, any nonzero nilpotent action of defect degree $k$ would generate effective defect behaviour in degrees $2k,3k,\dots$, which cannot occur because the defect filtration
+If $k\ge 2$, repeated action by elements of defect degree $k$ raises the filtration rapidly: